 Sports fans also recognize the value of being highly linked to their favourite team: their challenges, obstacles, injuries, and bad calls in the pursuit of success can serve as a guide and inspiration for our own lives as well as goals.
 It's good for our mental health to also have a place to express some strong emotions freely and feel supported.
 Nothing beats the exhilaration of a last-minute-come-from-behind win or the catharsis of sobbing for a painful defeat and to be able to let it go surrounded by those who get exactly what you are feeling.
 While fandom can turn fanatical and seem frenzied, the sports fan can show us how community can be built, loyalty and resilience can be cultivated, and the true power of hope.

-The Psychology of The Sports Fan
+Add a comment to: The Psychology of the Sports Fan